 Introduction 5

 Summary 6

 Context 9

 What we did 13

 What we found 17

-What are the current quality governance measures in place at the health board, to monitor and evaluate the provision of care being provided at the prison?
-17
+What are the current quality governance measures in place at th health board, to monitor and evaluate the provision of care bein provided at the prison?

-Is the quality and safety of prison healthcare services understood at an operational level, and are any concerns and issues arising adequately acted upon by the health board?
-29
+Is the quality and safety of prison healthcare services understood at a operational level, and are any concerns and issues arising adequatel acted upon by the health board?

-Is the quality and safety of prison healthcare services understood at Board level within the health board, and are any concerns and issues arising adequately acted upon in line with corporate procedure?
-54
+Is the quality and safety of prison healthcare services understood a Board level within the health board, and are any concerns and issue arising adequately acted upon in line with corporate procedure?

 Conclusion 56

 What Next 57

 Appendix A - Recommendations 58